Procedure for Returning a Purchase

 - The original shipment was not paid for and the return shipment does not require reimbursement.

-7.2 When the original shipment is not paid for, then section B of the shipping form should NOT be completed.
+5.2 When the original shipment is not paid for, then the Product Information section of the Return of Goods Form is not required to be completed.